 The language of Arzawa

-even when writing to the Egyptian king!
+used Kneshian - even when writing to the Egyptian king!
 It appears

 that this diplomatic faux pas was a result of Arzawa's provincial

-character; Kneshian was the language required to deal with the other states of
+character; Kneshian was the language required to deal with the

-king Tudhaliyas II.
+the Middle Hittite king Tudhaliyas II.
 According to Craig Melchert

-(in Emory's Anatolian Conference), Hittite texts note that dialectical Luwian
+(in Emory's Anatolian Conference), Hittite texts note that

 syllabary).
 It is likely that what the Greeks heard was the trade

-language of Luwiyans by the sea, while the Hittites were still
+language of Luwians by the sea, while the Hittites were still

-occasionally preserving Luwiyan texts in an archaising "classical"
+occasionally preserving Luwian texts in an archaising 'classical'